freightcms/freightcms-gateway/README.md

-# open-freight
+# Open Freight

-An All open source monalithic approach to deploying, hosting, and managing supply chain logistics
+An All open source monalithic approach to deploying, hosting, and managing freight logistics